AirSculpt® Education

 Is Subcutaneous Fat Bad For You?

 Subcutaneous fat serves many purposes, so its presence is not dangerous in itself.
-However, having too much of it can be a sign or result of serious medical conditions, including high blood pressure, heart disease, diabetes, and obesity.
+However, having too much of it can be a sign or result of severe medical conditions, including high blood pressure, heart disease, diabetes, joint problems, and obesity.

 What is a Healthy Amount of Subcutaneous Fat?